JaiParakh/JaiParakh/README.md

 # 👋 Hi, I'm Jai Parakh

-> Backend and full-stack engineer with a completed MSc in Artificial Intelligence & Machine Learning.
+> Backend and full-stack engineer with a completed MSc in Artificial Intelligence & Machine Learning from University of Limerick.
 I build scalable systems, data pipelines, and intelligent products end-to-end.

 ## 🚀 About Me